Key Drivers: Social Skills World Knowledge Ambition Environment Embracing Diversity Good Health

 Curriculum vision at Caister Primary Federation

 At Caister Primary Federation we offer a broad, balanced and rigorous curriculum for all our learners.
-Our curriculum is designed with knowledge and depth at its heart to ensure that children develop a strong vocabulary base and understanding of the world.
-Each year group studies one theme per term or half-term which supports the whole school in becoming immersed in the chronological understanding of their knowledge; this fosters the idea that the children’s knowledge and understanding is built on and linked throughout their journey with us.
-The curriculum promotes long term learning and we believe that progress means knowing more and remembering more.
+Our curriculum is designed with knowledge, skills and depth at its heart to ensure that children develop a strong vocabulary base and understanding of the world.
+Each year group studies subjects half-termly or termly which supports the whole school in becoming immersed in the chronological understanding of their knowledge; this fosters the idea that the children’s knowledge and understanding is built on and linked throughout their journey with us.
+The curriculum promotes long term learning by making meaningful links throughout subjects where appropriate, and we believe that progress means knowing more and remembering more.

 We are developing a curriculum built on current research on how memory works to ensure that children not only have access to ‘the best that has been thought and said’ but are taught this in a way that ensures children can remember and use their knowledge in future years.
 We help the children to remember their learning through interesting and inspiring lessons and activities based on the National Curriculum; these require the children to think deeply about what they are learning and to consider how this fits in to the wider world.
 The children have access to a variety of visitors, trips and events that enrich their learning through these experiences.
 We promote diversity through the exploration of a number of figures of significance throughout time within our teaching and during our daily assemblies along with our key drivers each year.